Oneflow-Inc/oneflow-documentation/en/docs/basics_topics/data_input.md

     images, labels = test_job()
     print(images.shape, labels.shape)
 ```
-A ofrecord dataset is required to run the code above.
-We can making it by refering to [load and prepare OFRecord dataset](../extended_topics/how_to_make_ofdataset.md) or download the small prepared dataset which containing 64 images [part-00000](https://oneflow-public.oss-cn-beijing.aliyuncs.com/online_document/docs/basics_topics/part-00000) .
+An ofrecord dataset is required to run the code above.
+We can refer to [load and prepare OFRecord dataset](../extended_topics/how_to_make_ofdataset.md) or download the small prepared dataset which containing 64 images [part-00000](https://oneflow-public.oss-cn-beijing.aliyuncs.com/online_document/docs/basics_topics/part-00000) .

 We should replace the `/path/to/ImageNet/ofrecord` with the path to the folder containing `part-00000` file in the above code, and then run the script.
 ```